dreamportdev/Osdev-Notes/07_VirtualFileSystem/02_VirtualFileSystem.md

 struct file_descriptors_t vfS_opened_files[MAX_OPENED_FILES]
 ```

 Where the `mountpoint_id` fields is the id of the mounted file system that is contining the requeste file.
-The `fs_file_id` is the fs specific id of the fs opened file descriptor. `buf_read_pos` and `buf_write_pos` are the current positions of the buffer pointer for the read and write operations.
+The `fs_file_id` is the fs specific id of the fs opened file descriptor. `buf_read_pos` and `buf_write_pos` are the current positions of the buffer pointer for the read and write operations and `file_size` is the the size of the opened file.

 So once our open function has found the mountpoint for the requested file, eventually a new file descriptor item will be created and filled, and an id value returned.
 This id is different from the ine in the data structure, since it represent the internal fs descriptor id, while this one represent the vfs descriptor id.
 In our case the descriptor list is implemented again using an array, so the id returned will be the array position where the descriptor is being filled.